zentrocdot/InofficialTurtleGraphicsDoc/README.md

 <p align="justify">Based on my monitor which has a resolution
-of 1366 x 768 pixel I have chosen a square Turtle Graphics screen with a resolution of 512 x 512 pixel.</p>

-<p align="justify">After initialising the screen we will need
-the screen object sc no longer.
+of 1366 x 768 pixel I have chosen a square Turtle Graphics screen with a resolution of 512 x 512 pixel.
+After initialising the screen we will need the screen object sc no longer.
 The screen setup is done at this point.</p>

 ## Setup Turtle Graphics Window